alaudet/raspi-sump/betatesting/README.md

 # Raspi-Sump Beta Testing Guide

-**Version: 2.0a51**

-Thank you for helping test Raspi-Sump 2.0.
-This is a complete rewrite targeting Raspberry Pi OS Trixie and Bookworm.
-Feedback on installation, usability, and bugs is very much appreciated.

----

 ## Prerequisites

 - Raspberry Pi running **Raspberry Pi OS Trixie or Bookworm** (32-bit or 64-bit)